Rusk: Farley's Rusks

 In the UK, Farley's Rusks are a dry teething biscuit dating from the 1880s, but manufactured by Heinz since 1994.
 They are usually given to infants, either soaked in milk and mashed up or in their original hard form as a teething aid.

 Cuba

 Sponge rusk (Cuban Spanish: esponru) is similar to biscotti but it is made out of twice-baked yellow cake batter.
-The yellow cake batter is baked into a flat, rectangular cake pan.
+The yellow cake batter is baked in a flat, rectangular cake pan.
 After it is baked and cooled, it is sliced into strips and baked again or toasted to make cake toast.
 It is usually eaten with café cubano (Cuban espresso) or as an accompaniment to ice cream, custard, or other dessert dishes.

 Denmark

 Tvebak is derived from Dutch tweebak (literally 'two bake'), an archaic synonym of beschuit.

 France

 A biscotte is a French type of rusk.
 They are sold packaged in supermarkets.
 They are typically consumed for breakfast with butter, jam, or both.